 Offer Physical Contact

-Whether your cat is fully-grown or a kitten, handle and stroke it as much as possible, or as often as it can tolerate this interaction.
+Whether your cat is fully grown or a kitten, handle and stroke it as much as possible or as often as it can tolerate this interaction.
 While the cat might be wary of this at first, it’ll eventually get used to your presence and allow you to touch it more often.

 Aim to spend around 10-15 minutes a day petting your cat.
-However, if it feels uncomfortable or attempts to swipe or bite you, stop and try again another time.
+However, if it feels uncomfortable or attempts to swipe or bite you, stop and try again at another time.

 Create A Routine